McDonald's pressured to hike pay as Wal-Mart raises, economy improves

 Experienced fast-food workers would be the most likely to see their pay rise over time as employers seeking to boost productivity and service quality fight over them, he said.

-McDonald's executives last month warned that labour-related costs would grow "a little faster than normal" and squeeze profits in 2015, due to state and local minimum wage increases and new federal healthcare costs.
+McDonald's executives last month warned that labor-related costs would grow "a little faster than normal" and squeeze profits in 2015, due to state and local minimum wage increases and new federal healthcare costs.

 But while more experienced McDonald's workers may see their wages rise, Allen Sanderson, a senior lecturer in economics at the University of Chicago, said entry-level fast-food workers face dim prospects for wage hikes.